charl/getting-and-cleaning-data/README.md

 A full description is available at the [site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) where the data was obtained.

-This repo contains the run_analysis.R R script that does the following:
+This repo contains the run_analysis.R script that does the following:

 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.